RE(a)D is the digital magazine of the journalism sequence of WKU's School of Journalism & Broadcasting.

 All work featured on the site is original work produced by students in journalism classes.

 The world of journalism is changing.
 However, the need for excellent journalists is not.
-The News/Editorial Journalism major grounds its curriculum in the skills that all employers within the news media and professional communications want: strong writing and editing skills; excellent storytelling skills; the ability to find and process complex information, and share it in a way that helps others understand it; and the ability to deal on a face-to-face basis with diverse audiences.
+The major in journalism grounds its curriculum in the skills that all employers within the news media and professional communications want: strong writing and editing skills; excellent storytelling skills; the ability to find and process complex information, and share it in a way that helps others understand it; and the ability to deal on a face-to-face basis with diverse audiences.

 The core of the curriculum remains reporting, writing and editing for print and the Web.
 A dedicated and talented faculty with strong professional careers in journalism teaches these courses.
 That core is joined by a range of classes aimed at developing a foundation in multimedia storytelling: digital photojournalism, audio-visual gathering and editing; and Web site development and content delivery.
 Experts from all units throughout the SJ&B teach these classes.
 Ethical and professional standards, and emphasis on First Amendment principles and media law concepts are incorporated throughout the curriculum to complete the package.